ChatGPT Review 2026: Features, Pricing & Honest Verdict

 Is ChatGPT better than Claude in 2026?

 It depends on the task.
-ChatGPT scores higher on MMLU-Pro (85.6% vs 84.1%) and has a broader feature set including image generation and a 400K token context window.
-However, Claude outperforms ChatGPT on coding (64.0% vs 57.2% SWE-Bench), produces higher-quality long-form prose, and has a lower hallucination rate — making Claude the better choice for writing and complex coding projects.
+ChatGPT ships a broader feature set at the same $20, including image generation, live browsing and a 400K token context window.
+Anthropic counters with Claude Code in the terminal and a Projects workspace that keeps a style guide attached to every conversation, making Claude the better choice for writing and multi-file coding projects.

 Is ChatGPT better than Gemini in 2026?

-ChatGPT edges out Gemini on general intelligence benchmarks (85.6% vs 83.7% MMLU-Pro) and has a far larger third-party ecosystem with Custom GPTs.
-Gemini, however, offers a 1M+ token context window versus ChatGPT's 400K, stronger multimodal processing, and native Google Workspace integration — making Gemini the better pick for heavy document analysis or Google users.
+ChatGPT carries a far larger third-party ecosystem with Custom GPTs and a plugin marketplace Google has no equivalent of.
+Gemini, however, offers a 1M+ token context window versus ChatGPT's 400K, stronger multimodal processing, and native Google Workspace integration, making Gemini the better pick for heavy document analysis or Google users.

 What is ChatGPT Pro and is it worth $200/month?